 So how are these “invisible injuries” translated into monetary damages?
 The operating terms here are evidence and common sense, both of which are used together.
 Precedent is also leaned upon heavily by courts, but it was applied using the same kind of simple reasoning.
 There’s no set standard for non-economic damages, but attorneys will factor in areas like wages and opportunities lost due to these kinds of mental or emotional injuries.

-For more on understanding damages within the realm of personal injury, or to learn about any of our family law or other attorney services, speak to the staff at the offices of Day Shell & Liljenquist today.
+For more on understanding damages within the realm of personal injury, or to learn about any of our other attorney services, speak to our attorneys at the offices of Day Shell & Liljenquist today.